valory-xyz/IEKit/docs/index.md

     This section is under active development - please report issues in the [Autonolas Discord](https://discord.com/invite/z2PT65jKqQ).

-In order to run a local demo of the Autonolas IE service:
+In order to run a local demo service based on the IEKit:

 1. [Set up your system](https://docs.autonolas.network/open-autonomy/guides/set_up/) to work with the Open Autonomy framework.
 We recommend that you use these commands: